microsoft/FabConRTITutorial/docs/workshop.md

 > The Reflex item will appear in your workspace and you can edit the Reflex trigger action.
 The same Reflex item can also trigger multiple actions.
 </div>

-### 13. Bonus Challenges

-#### Build Power BI report using the data in Eventhouse

-Using the Gold Layer functions, build a Power BI report that shows statistics from the different campaign types

-#### Build Fabric events streaming pipeline

-Using the Fabric Events in Real-Time hub, build a pipeline that sends link to the documentation of Real-Time Dashobard when someone tried to create a new Real-Time Dashboard.

-#### Alerting directly on Eventstream

-Add Reflex as a destination to your Eventstream and create an email alert everytime number of impressions exceed a value of your choice 3 times every 10 minutes.

-### 14. Fabric Apache Spark Diagnostic Emitter for Logs and Metrics
+### 13. Fabric Apache Spark Diagnostic Emitter for Logs and Metrics

 Within this part you will learn how to build a centralized Spark monitoring solution, leveraging Fabric Real-Time Intelligence capabilities.
 We are going to integrate Fabric Spark data emitter with Fabric Eventstream and Eventhouse to create a final Spark monitoring solution.